llvm/circt/docs/RationaleSymbols.md

 ## Common Use

-The most common use for InnerRefs are to build paths through the instantiation graph to use a subsetset of the instances of an entitity is some way.
+The most common use for InnerRefs are to build paths through the instantiation graph to use a subset of the instances of an entity is some way.
 This may be reading values via System Verilog XMRs, specifying SV bind constraints, specifying placement constraints, or representing non-local attributes (FIRRTL).

-The commone element for building paths of instances through the instantiation graph is with a `NameRefArrayAttr` attribute.
+The common element for building paths of instances through the instantiation graph is with a `NameRefArrayAttr` attribute.
 This is used, for example, by `sv.GlobalRefOp` and `firrtl.NonLocalAnchor` .